 - Evaluate performance relative to the success of observer deployments.
-Specifically, improve the system for logging complaints by observers so that differences in trip metrics associated with trips where there were observer complaints versus those without complaints can be evaluated. - As a potential deterrent to issues with compliance, consider publishing a list of vessels that are repeat offenders of specific complaints as logged by observers. - The SSC requests that the following analyses be added to the list of analytical tasks: - O Address issues with estimation of discards in the directed halibut fishery as detailed in issue #1 of public comment from the IPHC. - Use data from the 100% observer coverage fleets to conduct simulations with various levels of sampling rate to assess practical constraints to precision and accuracy of partially observed fisheries, with particular attention paid to estimation of rare events and PSC. - Once estimates of variance are available, discuss and evaluate the potential for development of accuracy and precision objectives for key estimated quantities with stock assessment authors. - Non-representativeness of the observed trips relative to all fishing (as evidenced by the permutation test results) is a problem for simple interpretation of the variance estimates being developed.
-The potential for bias in the expectations and/or variance estimates will remain as long as there are nonrandom differences in the properties of the observed and unobserved trips and this should be evaluated. - Report on the full workflow from strata-level observer data collection to information support for fishery stock assessments.
+Specifically, improve the system for logging complaints by observers so that differences in trip metrics associated with trips where there were observer complaints versus those without complaints can be evaluated. - As a potential deterrent to issues with compliance, consider publishing a list of vessels that are repeat offenders of specific complaints as logged by observers. - The SSC requests that the following analyses be added to the list of analytical tasks: - Address issues with estimation of discards in the directed halibut fishery as detailed in issue #1 of public comment from the IPHC. - Use data from the 100% observer coverage fleets to conduct simulations with various levels of sampling rate to assess practical constraints to precision and accuracy of partially observed fisheries, with particular attention paid to estimation of rare events and PSC. - Once estimates of variance are available, discuss and evaluate the potential for development of accuracy and precision objectives for key estimated quantities with stock assessment authors. - Report on the full workflow from strata-level observer data collection through to information support for fishery stock assessments.